monai/pm/README.md

 - Processes are killed, pid files and sockets are removed.
 - Check for zombie processes: `ps aux | grep node`.
+- Orphaned pid files and sockets are deleted.